In the guide

 Testing

 On 8 September 2009 Scotland was declared officially tuberculosis free (OTF).
-In order to maintain the OTF status, since 18 May 2023 the Tuberculosis Scotland Order 2023 has required stricter pre-movement testing of cattle coming to Scotland from other parts of Great Britain.
-These changes aim to reduce the risk of disease entering Scotland by adding extra precautions for animals coming from higher areas of infection.
+In order to maintain the OTF status, the Tuberculosis (Scotland) Order 2023 requires strict pre-movement testing of cattle coming to Scotland from other parts of Great Britain.
+The Order has the aim of reducing the risk of disease entering Scotland by adding extra precautions for animals coming from higher areas of infection.

 Cattle moving to Scotland from the following areas must have a clear bTB test prior to the move: